fredsterss/Simple-Blog-Boilerplate/README.md

 This is for a blog or blog-like sites (ie. documentation).

+## What does it come with?
+Structure:
+- Simple blog
+- Pagination
+- XML feed
+- Tags
+- Simple fluid layout with sidebar
+- Minimal styling to be easily customizeable ([screenshot](http://cl.ly/image/460610072B2y))

+Defaults:
+- HAML
+- SCSS
+- Compass
+- Susy for grids

 ## Installation:

 To install middleman-blog-project-template as a template available to your user: